ivbel18/SensorLocationData/README.md

+# SensorLocationData

-# SensorLocationData is a test app that demonstrates the usage of Location/GPS data and Accelerometer data collection.
+SensorLocationData is a test Android app that demonstrates the usage of Location/GPS data and Accelerometer data collection.